crisis-cadres/praxis-hub/chapters/scaling-scientifically.md

 ### 2. Structure Communication in Layers

-As Dunbar's work showed**,** our social networks are naturally layered.
+Dunbar's work also showed our social networks are naturally layered.
 By structuring communication along these same lines (for example, committee representatives forming a "coordinating council"), groups can manage information flow and coordinate actions at scale without overwhelming individual cognitive capacities.
-This structure mirrors Dunbar's layers: a few intimate allies (committee chairs), around 15 close comrades (fellow committee members), about 50 reliable acquaintances (cross-committee contacts), and up to 150 members of the broader cadre.
+Layers might consist of a few intimate allies (committee chairs), around 15 close comrades (fellow committee members), about 50 reliable acquaintances (cross-committee contacts), and up to 150 members of the broader cadre.

 ### 3. Federate, Don't Centralize